ministryofjustice/security-guidance/docs/security-log-collection-maturity-tiers.md

 ## Bespoke

-The bespoke tier concerns systems that are critical to the security, stability and statutory function of the MOJ, or that contain highly sensitive data.
+The bespoke tier concerns systems that are critical to the security, stability and statutory function of the MoJ, or that contain highly sensitive data.
 In this tier, systems must generate additional bespoke \(customised\) event types.
-These event types are typically agreed in context between the MOJ Cyber Security team and the associated product or service team.
+These event types are typically agreed in context between the MoJ Cyber Security team and the associated product or service team.
 The objective is produce logging that reliably identifies and captures key nuance and contextual security monitoring data, based on applicable threats and risks.

 Last updated: April 20th, 2020.